From 1st November 2017, our school is part of the Durham and Newcastle Learning Trust (company number 10847279).

-Company information and details of members and directors of the MAT are available at www.durhamdmat.co.uk
+Company information and details of members and directors of the Trust are available at www.durhamdmat.co.uk

 If you wish to contact a member of the Academy Council, please speak to our School Office Manager or send any correspondence to our school email address as below.

 All correspondence/messages will then be forwarded on firstname.lastname@example.org

 Mr Alan Judge - Chairperson